Pharmacist Tool

 How do you calculate days supply for Tresiba?

-Multiply the number of pens dispensed by the units in each pen, adjust for priming if your workflow requires it, then divide by the patient’s total daily dose.
+Calculate total units dispensed, adjust for priming if your workflow includes priming loss, then divide usable units by the patient’s total daily dose.

 How many units are in a Tresiba pen?

-Tresiba pen units depend on the product presentation, so the package being dispensed should always be verified before calculating days supply.
+Tresiba pen units depend on the product presentation being dispensed, so the exact package should always be confirmed before calculating days supply.

 Does priming affect Tresiba days supply?

 Yes.
-Priming can reduce the number of usable units available from the dispensed pens, especially over repeated injections and needle changes.
+Priming can reduce the usable insulin available from dispensed pens, especially over repeated injections and needle changes.

 Why can Tresiba days supply be tricky?

-Tresiba calculations can be affected by the pen presentation, daily dose, priming assumptions, and product dating after opening.
+Tresiba calculations can be affected by the pen presentation, total daily dose, priming assumptions, and expiration after opening.

 Calculate Tresiba days supply faster

-The perfect tool for faster workflow.
-Use this Tresiba insulin days supply calculator to estimate the correct insulin day supply for prescriptions including priming and expiration considerations.
+Use this Tresiba insulin days supply calculator workflow to estimate correct insulin day supply with priming and expiration considerations in mind.